- Change Log

 Some Switches can route – Some Switches have routing functionality (Layer 3).
-The Layer 3 Switch has IP addresses on multiple Ethernet subnets (one IP address with MAC address for each subnet).
-The client machine has the Default Gateway set to the Switch’s IP address.
+The Layer 3 Switch has IP addresses on multiple Ethernet subnets (one IP address for each subnet).
+The client machine has the Default Gateway set to the Switch’s IP address that’s in the same subnet as the client.
 When Ethernet packets are sent to the Switch’s MAC address, the Layer 3 Switch forwards (routes) the packets to a different IP subnet.

 DHCP (Dynamic Host Configuration Protocol)

-Static IP Addresses or DHCP (Dynamic) IP Addresses – Before a machine can communicate on a network, the machine needs an IP address.
+Static IP Addresses or DHCP (Dynamic) IP Addresses – Before a machine can communicate on an IP network, the machine needs an IP address.
 The IP address can be assigned statically by the administrator, or the machine can get an IP address from a DHCP Server.
-Most client machines use DHCP by default.
-DHCP is usually required for virtual desktops and non-persistent XenApp servers.

-DHCP Request doesn’t cross routers – The DHCP Request broadcast is Layer 2 (Ethernet) only, and won’t cross Layer 3 boundaries (routers).
+DHCP Requests don’t cross routers – The DHCP Request broadcast is Layer 2 (Ethernet) only, and won’t cross Layer 3 boundaries (routers).

-DHCP Server on same subnet – If the DHCP server is on the same subnet as the DHCP client, then no problem.
+- DHCP Server on same subnet as DHCP Client – If the DHCP server is on the same subnet as the DHCP client, then the DHCP Server will see the DHCP Request and reply to it.
 But this is rarely the case.

-DHCP Server on remote subnet – If the DHCP server is on a different subnet, then the local router needs to forward the DHCP request to the remote DHCP server.
-The local router must be configured to listen for DHCP requests.
-To enable DHCP forwarding on a subnet, ask the networking team to configure the subnet’s router (default gateway) with IP Helper Address or DHCP Proxy/Fowarder.
+- DHCP Server on subnet that’s remote from DHCP Client – If the DHCP server is on a different subnet than the client, then the local router needs to forward the DHCP request to the remote DHCP server.
+DHCP Request Forwarding is not enabled by default and must be configured by a router administrator.
+Cisco routers call the feature IP Helper Address or DHCP Proxy/Fowarder.